-Yes, you can have your Google Ads up and running in under an hour, and you can be seeing clicks and traffic in that time too.
+Yes, you can have your Google Ads up and running in under an hour, and you can see clicks and traffic within that time too.
 But to start seeing those proper results, with consistent sales and a solid return on ad spend (ROAS), it can take a few weeks or even months.

 Why so long?

 As with anything, it takes time to adjust, optimise and get traction.

 Google Ads is exactly the same.
 People often expect to see their Google Ads bring in a huge windfall in sales within a day or two, a week at most.

 And there is no question that if you throw money at issue, you will see increased traffic and probably conversions too.